 Hoggish Greedly from Captain Planet and the Planeteers may be a supervillain, but he truly loves his son Junior.
 The one time his polluting put his son in harm's way, he performed an Enemy Mine with the Planeteers to fix it.

-The first most prominent antagonist of The Grim Adventures of Billy & Mandy had Nergal who went on to marry Billy's aunt, Aunt Sister, and produce their son, Nergal Jr - Billy's cousin.
+The first most prominent antagonist of The Grim Adventures of Billy & Mandy had Nergal who went on to marry Billy's aunt, Aunt Sis, and produce their son, Nergal Jr - Billy's cousin.
 He still remained a villain, but was considerably more easy on Billy and often spoke of his love for his wife.